petehawkes/Nature-of-Code/Learning-Notes.md

 		draw at (0,0,0)

 FIX: In the non-vector example, I placed my bounds relative to the Felds Loc (), which was correct, but later removed the relative positioning because it worked without it.
 This was because I was using numbers relative to the object anyway, so the big outter world made no difference.
 Using Loc () and vectors for positioning, and not accounting for the Felds Loc (), broke things in the vector example.

+Also– needed to use Translation ().x in the boundary comparison instead of Loc ().x.
+I don't know why this is.